Deantoni Parks: Filmography

-Deantoni is composer as WE ARE DARK ANGELS alongside Nicci Kasper on Dog Eat Dog (2016).
+Deantoni is composer as We Are Dark Angels alongside Nicci Kasper on Dog Eat Dog (2016).
 Dog Eat Dog is directed by Paul Schrader (Taxi Driver, Mishima) and stars Nicolas Cage and Willem Dafoe.
-Based on the Edward Bunker novel of the same name.
-Deantoni Parks & Nicci Kasper as WE ARE DARK ANGELS scored the last scene of Director Paul Schrader's First Reformed.
-Lustmord Aka Brian Williams scored the rest of the film.
+It is based on the Edward Bunker novel of the same name.
+Deantoni Parks and Nicci Kasper as We Are Dark Angels scored the last scene of director Paul Schrader's First Reformed.
+Lustmord a.k.a.
+Brian Williams scored the rest of the film.

-Deantoni was featured as an actor and drummer in Mark Ruffalo's directorial debut Sympathy for Delicious along with Juliette Lewis, Laura Linney, Orlando Bloom and Mark Ruffalo.
+Deantoni was featured as an actor and drummer in Mark Ruffalo's directorial debut, Sympathy for Delicious, along with Juliette Lewis, Laura Linney, Orlando Bloom and Mark Ruffalo.
 He also performed on the title track for the movie with The Mars Volta's Cedric Bixler and Omar Rodriguez-Lopez.
-Deantoni appeared on the soundtrack of the Tamra Davis documentary, The Radiant Child, with Michael Holman and Jean-Michel Basquiat band, Gray.
+Deantoni appeared on the soundtrack of the Tamra Davis documentary The Radiant Child, with Michael Holman and Jean-Michel Basquiat's band Gray.